Mac Guide

 For more on setting up naming conventions that make batch renames effective, see File Naming Conventions: Best Practices for Any Workflow.

-Method 2: Automator workflows
+Method 2: Automator workflows for batch rename files on Mac

 Automator is a macOS automation tool that lets you build multi-step workflows without writing code.
 For file renaming, it provides more power than Finder because you can chain multiple rename actions, use metadata like creation date, and attach the workflow to a folder so it runs automatically.